khris22/adv-track/README.md

-# Adventure Tracker
+# TrekIt

 ## Overview

-Adventure Tracker is a Rails application that allows users who like doing outdoor activities to track all their adventures.
+TrekIt is a Rails application that allows users who like doing outdoor activities to track all their adventures.
 To be able to use the site, the user must sign up first with a unique username, email and password.
 It will then redirect you to your homepage once you have successfully signed up.

 ## Installation